-And just up the hill sits something you won't find anywhere else in the country — the Beacon Food Forest, the largest public food forest in the United States.
-Free to explore, free to forage, and a genuinely special place to spend a weekend morning.
-It's one of those only-in-Seattle details that perfectly captures the neighborhood's spirit.
+Jefferson Park is one of Seattle's great underrated parks, with expansive green space, walking paths, a golf course, and some of the best panoramic views of the Seattle skyline you will find anywhere.
+And just up the hill sits the Beacon Food Forest, the largest public food forest in the United States.
+Free to explore, free to forage, and a genuinely special place that perfectly captures the neighborhood's spirit.

 Once people discover Beacon Hill they often wonder why they didn't look here sooner.
 It has everything — character, community, food, and views — without the density or price tag of the neighborhoods closer to downtown.